 Growth factors are proteins your body makes to help your blood cells grow.
 They are also known as colony-stimulating factors (CSFs) or myeloid growth factors.
 Growth factors stimulate the bone marrow to make more white blood cells to help the body fight infection.
 You can be given injections of man-made CSFs.
 They are most often used after chemo to help prevent infection.
 Your doctor also may give you a CSF if your immune system is weak and you have a serious infection that’s getting worse even though you’re getting treatment.

 Growth factors can have side effects in some people, but they can reduce the risk of infection in the patients who need them.
 Talk to your cancer care team about the risks and benefits of CSFs.
 Talk to your cancer care team about what side effects you might have while using CSFs and what you can do to manage the side effects.

 Many cancer treatments and cancers can cause changes in your blood counts.
 A low white blood cell (WBC) count can put you at higher risk of infection.
-You may hear this called neutropenia, or be told that you are neutropenic.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Balducci L, Shah B, Zuckerman K. Neutropenia and thrombocytopenia.
 In DeVita VT, Lawrence TS, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 11th ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2019:2069-2076.